hpi-schul-cloud/edtrio/.github/PULL_REQUEST_TEMPLATE.md

 # Description
 <!--
-  This is a template to give as much as possible Informations to the pull request, to help the person which will do the review and is a checklist for you.
-Points to recognize are set in the comments, please read and keep them in mind:
+  This is a template to add as many information as possible to the pull request, to help reviewer and as a checklist for you.
+Points to remember are set in the comments, please read and keep them in mind:

     - Code should be selfexplain and share your knowlege with others
     - Document code that is not selfexplain